Content on this page was generated by AI and has not been manually reviewed.

 How is a VPN extension different from a full VPN app in Edge?

 A browser extension typically routes only browser traffic through the VPN tunnel, while a full VPN app on your device tunnels all network traffic.
 If you want maximum privacy across everything you do online, you’ll want a full-device VPN in addition to or instead of a browser extension.
-Vpn edge browser free guide to using a VPN with Microsoft Edge for privacy, streaming, and secure browsing

 Can I use a VPN extension in Edge without affecting other devices on my network?